OWASP/www-project-modsecurity-core-rule-set/index.md

 <!-- build -->
 **The 1st Line of Defense Against Web Application Attacks**

 The OWASP ModSecurity Core Rule Set (CRS) is a set of generic attack detection rules for use with [ModSecurity](https://modsecurity.org/) or compatible web application firewalls.
-The CRS aims to protect web applications from a wide range of attacks, including the [OWASP Top Ten](https://www.owasp.org/Top_Ten), with a minimum of false alerts.
-The CRS provides protection against many common attack categories, including SQL Injection, Cross Site Scripting, Locale File Inclusion, etc.
+The CRS aims to protect web applications from a wide range of attacks, including the [OWASP Top Ten](https://owasp.org/www-project-top-ten/), with a minimum of false alerts.
+The CRS provides protection against many common attack categories, including SQL Injection, Cross Site Scripting, Local File Inclusion, etc.

 ![CRS Logo](assets/images/CRS-logo-full_size-512x257.png)

-The offical website of the project can be found at [https://coreruleset.org](https://coreruleset.org).
+The official website of the project can be found at [https://coreruleset.org](https://coreruleset.org).

 ## Getting Started / Tutorials